Access the Internet Using V-1541 in VICE

 Step 1 - Download the Latest VICE

 Earlier versions of VICE had some problems with the RS-232 port working properly under certain conditions.
-Once you download VICE 2.2 or greater, you should have no problems getting Internet access using V-1541.
+Once you download VICE 2.2 or greater (always use the latest version!), you should have no problems getting Internet access using V-1541.

 Step 2 - Configure the RS-232 Settings